evelyncy96/NYTimes-sentiment-analysis/README.md

 **I divided my code into 12 parts, the description for each parts were presented below:** <br>
-* part0: Import libraries and packages
+* `part0`: Import libraries and packages
-* part1-4: Collect the articles url from [NYTimes archive](https://help.nytimes.com/hc/en-us/articles/115014772767-Archives) using Selenium
+* `part1-4`: Collect the articles url from [NYTimes archive](https://help.nytimes.com/hc/en-us/articles/115014772767-Archives) using `Selenium`
-* part5: Web-scrape text, title, publish time of all articles and lower the article text
+* `part5`: Web-scrape text, title, publish time of all articles and lower the article text
-* part6: Tokenize each article text
+* `part6`: Tokenize each article text
-* part7: Import Loughran and McDonald positive and negative dictionaries
+* `part7`: Import Loughran and McDonald positive and negative dictionaries
-* part8: Remove stopwords from article text
+* `part8`: Remove stopwords from article text
-* part9: Calculate the amount of times "trump" and "biden" mentioned in each articles to find the media volume for each candidate
+* `part9`: Calculate the amount of times "trump" and "biden" mentioned in each articles to find the media volume for each candidate
-* part10-1: Using neg & pos wordbag from LM emotional dictionary to analyze sentiment for each article, score range from -1 to +1
+* `part10-1`: Using neg & pos wordbag from LM emotional dictionary to analyze sentiment for each article, score range from -1 to +1
-* part10-2: Using Nltk SentimentIntensityAnalyzer to analyze sentiment for each article
+* `part10-2`: Using `Nltk SentimentIntensityAnalyzer` to analyze sentiment for each article
-* part11: Create DataFrame <br><br>
+* `part11`: Create DataFrame <br><br>

 ## Visualization of results: Introduction and personal insights found from Image1~6 <br>

     Image1: The Number Of Article Stressed On Different Candidates

 In part9, we calculated the frequency of word "Trump" and "Biden" mentioned in each articles in order to find the media volume for each candidate.
 We then divided each article into three categories, including "trump", "biden", and "both".
 If the amount of times "Trump" mentioned in each articles surpassed that of "biden", the article would be marked as "trump", otherwise it would be marked as "biden".
 And then If the amount of times "Trump" mentioned in each articles equals to that of "biden", it would be marked as "both".
-In image1, we presented the number of article with three categories on a daily basis in line chart using matplotlib.<br>
+In image1, we presented the number of article with three categories on a daily basis in Line chart using Matplotlib.<br>

 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image1.png)
 <br><br>